mapbender/mapbender-starter/CONTRIBUTING.md

 git merge "release/3.0.5"
 ```
 * If the conflicts, resolve [them][Resolve git conflicts]
-* Run tests
+* Add tests relevant to the fixed bug
 * Push the changes on [github]
 ```sh
 git push
 ```
 * Create [pull-request] on the current release branch

-Wait for the answer.
-We will checkout and review you code, to get merge it in.
+Wait for the feedback.
+We will checkout, test and review you code, to get merge it in.

-#### Release brunch
+### Release branch

 This branch can be changed only by project maintainer.
-It's mandatory to use "release/" prefix in brunch name.
+It's mandatory to use *release/* prefix in branch name.

 Example:

-* Checkout release brunch
+* Checkout release branch
 ```sh
 cd mapbender
 git checkout "release/3.0.5"